 In 1979, China began to reassemble the rudiments of a legal system, Party leaders seeing insufficient legality as one of the causes of abuses during the Cultural Revolution.
 The Ministry of Justice was re-established.
 State courts were reopened, as were law schools.
-Party leaders hoped that more lawyers would help give people protections that had been lacking during the Cultural Revolution, and China invited a well known lawyer from the U.S., Alan Dershowitz, to lecture on the subject.
+Party leaders hoped that more lawyers would help give people protections that had been lacking during the Cultural Revolution, and China invited a well known lawyer from the US, Alan Dershowitz, to lecture on the subject.
 Those in the legal profession who had been purged during the Cultural Revolution were rehabilitated.
-Deng and his comrades began a five-year program of research and the rehabilitation of people who had been condemned as the criminals in the Maoist years, some posthumously, including Liu Shaoqi.
+Deng and his comrades began a five-year program of research on the rehabilitation of others who had been condemned as criminals during the Maoist years, some posthumously, including Liu Shaoqi.

 In late 1980 the "Gang of Four" were put on trail – in part to demonstrate that the nation was returning to the rule of law.
 They were charged with framing and persecuting more than 700,000 people and being responsible for at least 35,000 deaths.
-The trial was televised, with Jiang Qing showing defiance and continually protesting that all she had done had had the support of Mao – as if Mao's approval still accounted well with everyone and was sufficient exoneration.
+The trial was televised, with Jiang Qing showing defiance and continually protesting that all she had done had been supported by her husband, Mao.
 She shouted at witnesses, and she called the judge a fascist.
-She no doubt saw her accusers as enemies of the revolution and was probably sorry that she had not crushed them permanently when she had had the opportunity.
+She no doubt saw her accusers as enemies of the revolution and was probably sorry that she had not crushed them permanently when she had the opportunity.
 She received the sentence of death, but none of the Four were executed.
 Instead they were to languish in prison.

-By 1982 it was acceptable to criticize Mao.
-The Party feared that too much denigration of Mao would bring disrespect for the Revolution and the Party, and the official Party line became that Mao had been a great leader when the revolution was young but that he had erred when he aged.
+By 1982, criticizing Mao was acceptable.
+But the Party feared that too much denigration of Mao would bring disrespect for the Revolution and the Party.
+The Party was now describing Mao as having been a great leader but that he had erred when he aged.
 Mao's portrait was to look over Tiananmen square, but elsewhere across China his portraits and his statues were being removed.
 And stockpiles of his writings were collecting dust.

 Marxism-Leninism was still the Party's official ideology.
-The Party still claimed that the "dictatorship of the proletariat" was in place.
-The Party still declared itself as the Party of the masses and that its domination in the political life of the nation was essential.
+The Party still declared itself the Party of the masses and that its domination in the political life of the nation was essential.
 But changes within the Party were taking place.
 During Mao's time, few people in the Party had any formal education, and only about twenty-five percent of people in leadership positions within the Party were college graduates.
 By 1984, half of the Party's rank and file were college graduates, as were seventy-five percent of those in leadership positions.
 Education within the Party gave it a greater insight into social dynamics and China's social problems.
 Military men had lost their prominence in the Communist Party's Central Committee, and young Party cadres with a college education or professional training were being sent to government positions in the provinces.

 Under Deng, manufacturing industries had to resort to ascertaining economic realities such as demand and the prices they should set for their goods.
-Managers running their own industry, minding the quality of their product, keeping their own books and working for their industry's profit, were working better than when the industries were being run by Party committees.
-Industries could fire people more easily now, making them more efficient and less like welfare institutions.
-And in 1985, price controls were dropped from a range of manufactured goods.
+Managers of industrial plants were minding the quality of their product, keeping their own books and working for their industry's profit, and this was working better than when the industries were being run by Party committees.
+And, in 1985, price controls were dropped from a range of manufactured

 Much of industry remained state-owned.
 But small-scale, privately own enterprises were allowed, as were joint ventures with foreign capitalists.
-And thousands of privately owned small-scale businesses came into being, which employed millions of people.
+Thousands of privately owned small-scale businesses came into being, which employed millions of people.
 Individual initiative resulted in such stories as that of the director of a bankrupt shirt-making factory who made the business prosperous by firing inept employees and introducing incentives that linked wages to output.
-And there was the 34 year-old female engineer and eight other employees who took control of a foundering pharmaceutical company, branched into new products, introduced new manufacturing methods and turned a profit their first year.
+A 34 year-old female engineer and eight other employees took control of a floundering pharmaceutical company, branched into new products, introduced new manufacturing methods and turned a profit their first year.

 In agriculture, the production of grain had risen to almost 300 million tons in 1983, up from about 200 million tons in 1976 – while grain production in the Soviet Union was declining.
 In 1989 grain, production would reach 1.2 billion tons.

 By 1987, China's Gross National Product had risen substantially.
 But when averaged out per person it was only one-third of that of the Soviet Union and less than a seventh of that of the United States – just above Albania and just below Nicaragua.
 China's population, approximately 750 million in 1966, had risen to over 1,008,000,000 according to its 1982 census.
 And by 1987 it was somewhere around 1,093,000,000.
-China had experienced a rapid rise in births after the starvations of 1958-61, a compensatory reaction, and the government had responded with the strictest family planning in the world.
-Couples had to marry late and they were allowed only one child.
+China had experienced a rapid rise in births after the starvations of 1958-61, and the government had responded with the strictest family planning in the world.
+Couples were encouraged to marry late and had been allowed only one child.
 A lot of abortions and the killing of female newborns resulted.
-In the eighties, the one-child policy was relaxed slightly, while the policy remained hard to enforce – accounting for the continued growth in the population, at a higher rate in the countryside than in the cities.
+In the eighties, the one-child policy was relaxed slightly, and it remained hard to enforce – accounting for the continued growth in the population, at a higher rate in the countryside than in the cities.

 In 1987, China's literacy rate was still relatively low, at 69 percent, below the customary 99 percent of European nations and Japan, and the 96 percent in the United States.
 But life expectancy (at birth) in China had reached 70 years, equal to the Soviet Union, a little behind the 78 years of Japan, the 77 years in Western Europe and the 76 years in the United States.

 By Chinese standards the economy was booming.
 The incomes of hardworking families were rising.
-In the countryside they were raising an abundance of chickens and pigs, growing fruits and vegetables, advancing a fish industry, and people were taking advantage of new opportunities to work in local service industries.
-The rise in the incomes of farmers was stimulating industrial production, as farmers were purchasing their own machinery, including small tractors, and they were buying fertilizer.
+In the countryside they were raising an abundance of chickens and pigs, growing fruits and vegetables, advancing the fishing industry, and people were taking advantage of new opportunities to work in local service industries.
+Rise in the incomes of farmers was stimulating industrial production, as farmers were purchasing their own machinery, including small tractors, and buying fertilizer.
 In rural towns and in cities, sidewalk entrepreneurs had become a common sight, such as sellers of hot snacks, bicycle mechanics and shoe repairing.